forsberg/forsberg.github.io/CV.md

 > -   Designed and implemented large parts of the two first generations
 >     of the Statistics Platform, using Hadoop, Cassandra, Zookeeper
 >     and Flask.
-> -   Currently implementing a third generation using streaming
+> -   Implemented a third generation using streaming
 >     technologies such as Google Cloud PubSub, Google Dataflow, Google
 >     BigQuery and Apache Avro.
-> -   Serving as Lead Developer/Architect in a team of 6.
+> -   Served as Lead Developer/Architect in a team of 6.

-2008-2009
+2008 - 2009

 :   Full time job as Server-side Developer, [Opera
     Mini](http://www.opera.com/mini/), at [Opera